SuperOffice/SDK-Doc/Customer.Service.Support/ui/url-parameters.md

 ---
 title: URL parameters
-uid: crmscript_url_parameters
+uid: url_parameters
 SortOrder: 60
 ---

-**URL parameters** lets you control SuperOffice Service using simple HTTP commands.
+**URL parameters** let you control SuperOffice Service using simple HTTP commands.
 These commands are similar to a REST API.
 However, they return a full HTML user interface, not JSON or XML as REST would return.

 For example, this URL will open a list of tickets for the current user: